EnricoZanetti/EnricoZanetti/README.md

 - 📊 I work as a **Data Scientist** at [HPA](https://www.hpa.ai).

 - 🌱 I'm currently working on personal projects (details soon...).

-- 🔭 Besides coding, I'm a **gym bro**, I play for my local football team, and I love riding my motorbike.

-- 💰 I'm also passionate about **personal finance**.

-- 👯 I’m open to collaborating on **building apps and AI-driven projects**.
+- 🤝🏻 I’m open to collaborating on **building apps and AI-driven projects**.

 - 📫 You can reach me at **enricozanetti1998@gmail.com**.